stitchdata/docs/_destinations/databricks-delta/databricks-delta-overview-v1.md

       - title: "JSON structures"
         anchor: "transformations--json-structures"
         content: |
-          TODO: Update this for JSON columns

-          {{ destination.display_name }} destinations don't have native support for nested data structures.
-To ensure nested data can be loaded, Stitch will flatten objects and arrays into columns and subtables, respectively.
-For more info and examples, refer to the [Handling nested data structures guide]({{ link.destinations.storage.nested-structures | prepend: site.baseurl }}).
+          {{ destination.display_name }} supports nested records within tables.
+When JSON objects and arrays are replicated, Stitch will load the JSON intact into a `STRING` column and add a property of `"json"` to the column.

+          For example: [TODO]

+          Refer to [Databricks' documentation]({{ site.data.destinations.databricks-delta.resource-links.complex-data }}){:target="new"} for examples and instructions on working with complex data structures.

       - title: "Column names"
         anchor: "transformations--column-naming"